felex0982/caramel-theme/README.md

 ## Basic Features

-- Caramel is build on Understrap and is making use of gulp to make the dev process a lot smother
+- Caramel is build on Understrap and is making use of gulp to make the dev process a lot smoother

 ## Development
 - Run: `$ npm install`